 As part of the healthcare team caring for patients, activated physicians play a major role in quality improvement and safety at every hospital.
 The HRET HIIN promotes physician participation in quality and safety through a number of venues and vehicles that increases professional satisfaction and produces breakthroughs in clinical outcomes.
 With patient care at the core of all improvement, strengthening relationships and enhancing participation with all members of the medical staff is an imperative we’ll work to support utilizing the training and resources below.

-HRET HIIN is now partnering with AHA's Physician Leadership Forum (PLF) to offer physician leadership strategies in order to advance patient care excellence.
-This partnership provides physicians to take advantage of PLF’s resources and an opportunity to collaborate with providers who work closely on leadership and quality and patient safety initiatives.
-Learn more about PLF by following the link below.
+HRET HIIN is now partnering with AHA's Physician Alliance to offer physician leadership strategies in order to advance patient care excellence.
+This partnership provides physicians to take advantage of the Physician Alliance resources and an opportunity to collaborate with providers who work closely on leadership and quality and patient safety initiatives.
+Learn more about Physician Alliance by following the link below.

 The American Board of Medical Specialties (ABMS) has announced that the American Hospital Association (AHA) has joined the ABMS Multi-Specialty Portfolio Program™ (Portfolio Program).
 Hospitals and health systems participating in the AHA’s Health Research & Educational Trust (HRET) Hospital Improvement Innovation Network (HIIN) can now facilitate Maintenance of Certification (MOC) Improvement in Medical Practice (Part IV) credit for physicians who are Board Certified by one of the 21 of 24 ABMS Member Boards participating in the Portfolio Program.